 The success of Bri-Chem's fluid business is tied to the strength of the oil and gas industry in Western Canada and in major drilling regions in the USA, and as such is exposed to industry conditions and related capital expenditure budgets of exploration and production entities.
 As a result of this, demand for fluid products and services are cyclical.
 Drilling rig activity levels as well as depth are leading indicators of anticipated demand for fluids.
-2015 is expected to be a challenging year for our industry as there are many uncertainties in today's market making forecasting difficult.
-It is projected that the industry slowdown will continue well into 2015 and it is not known at this time when it will begin to rebound.
-See "Risk Factors - Dependence on Oil and gas Industry"
+2016 is anticipated to remain challenging amidst weak commodity prices.
+With the continued volatility and uncertainty in the industry, forecasting remains difficult.
+It is projected that the industry slowdown will continue well into 2016 and it is not known at this time when it will begin to rebound.
+See "Risk Factors - Industry Conditions"

-In recent years, drilling activities have become much more complex.
-The number of deeper horizontal wells drilled over the past few years has been increasing.
+In recent years, drilling activity has become much more complex as a result of the increased number of deeper horizontal wells drilled over the past few years.
 Deeper wells can encounter issues such as wellbore stability, pressure, lost circulation, stuck pipe, torque and drag which generally require an increased volume of drilling fluids.
-In addition there has been an increase in the number of horizontal wells being drilled which also requires more drilling fluids.
+In addition there has been a shift in the number of horizontal wells being drilled which also requires more drilling fluids.
 As horizontal drilling and multi-staged fracing applications are now the norm, Bri-Chem is well positioned to service the demand for drilling fluids through its diverse drilling fluid product offerings.